Fairford Five

-The Fairford Five was a group of five British protesters (Paul Milling, Margaret Jones, Phil Pritchard, Toby Olditch and Josh Richards) who broke into the RAF Fairford military air base in 2003 and disabled equipment in order to disrupt military operations at the start of the Iraq War.
-The group was given its name by supporters and by articles in the press reporting on the event and the judicial trials which followed.
-Two members of the group had previously been members of Trident Ploughshares.
-The case which followed resulted in the first occurrence of a High Court Judge being called upon to pronounce on the legality of a war.
+The Fairford Five were a group of five British protesters (Paul Milling, Margaret Jones, Phil Pritchard, Toby Olditch and Josh Richards) who broke into the RAF Fairford military air base in 2003 and damaged equipment in order to disrupt military operations at the start of the Iraq War.
+The group was given its name by supporters and press articles reporting on the event and judicial trials which followed.
+Toby Olditch and Phil Pritchard had previously been members of Trident Ploughshares.

 Events

 On the night of 13 March 2003 the first two protesters (Milling and Jones) breached the perimeter fence of the RAF Fairford base using bolt-cutters, and once inside damaged instrument panels, fuel tankers, support vehicle windscreens - which were needed to supply the B-52 bombers due to fly that day, and cut brake cables on 15 bomb trailers.
 They used hammers and are also reported to have been carrying grinding-paste to put into fuel tanks.
 In their commitment to peaceful protest, the two protesters left notices on the damaged vehicles to warn operators and prevent an accident.
 They were discovered by a US serviceman, did not resist arrest, and were taken to Stroud police station.
 Their actions delayed the planned missions and caused £10,000 worth of damage.

 On the night of 18 March 2003 the two other protesters (Pritchard and Olditch) broke into the base and were arrested at the perimeter fence.
 They had intended to cause damage to the runway.
 Richards on the same date had also broken in to the air base and had intended to set fire to a USAF aircraft.

 Bombers flew from Fairford to bomb Baghdad on 21 March.